Vinietro/portfolio-management-bybit/API_SETUP.md

 1. Enter your API credentials in the application
 2. Click "Test Credentials" to verify basic connectivity
-3. Check the wallet breakdown to see balances from both wallets
+3. Check the wallet breakdown to see your futures balances
-4. Use the buy/sell buttons in the portfolio table to rebalance your positions
+4. The application will automatically execute futures trades with 1x leverage when rebalancing
-5. If earn balances don't appear or trading fails, check the console for specific error messages
+5. If balances don't appear or trading fails, check the console for specific error messages

+## Important Notes

+- **Leverage**: All trades are executed with 1x leverage to minimize risk
+- **Futures Trading**: This application trades perpetual futures contracts, not spot assets
+- **Risk Management**: Futures trading involves additional risks compared to spot trading
+- **Margin Requirements**: Ensure you have sufficient margin in your futures account
+- **Portfolio Allocation**: All portfolio allocations must sum to exactly 100%
+- **Automatic Normalization**: If allocations don't sum to 100%, the system will automatically normalize them proportionally

 ## Support

 If you encounter issues:
 1. Check the browser console for detailed error messages
 2. Verify your API key permissions match the requirements above
-3. Test your credentials using the Binance API Management page
+3. Test your credentials using the BingX API Management page
-4. Ensure your system time is synchronized with Binance servers
+4. Ensure your system time is synchronized with BingX servers